micmejia/bible-dump/NKJV/Exodus/Exod 21.md

 And if he knocks out the tooth of his male or female servant, he shall let him go free for the sake of his tooth. ## Animal Control Laws

 ###### 28
-"If an ox gores a man or a woman to death, then the ox shall surely be stoned, and its flesh shall not be eaten; but the owner of the ox _shall be_ [^f]acquitted.
+"If an ox gores a man or a woman to death, then the ox shall surely be stoned, and its flesh shall not be eaten; but the owner of the ox _shall be_ acquitted.

 ###### 29
-But if the ox [^g]tended to thrust with its horn in times past, and it has been made known to his owner, and he has not kept it confined, so that it has killed a man or a woman, the ox shall be stoned and its owner also shall be put to death.
+But if the ox tended to thrust with its horn in times past, and it has been made known to his owner, and he has not kept it confined, so that it has killed a man or a woman, the ox shall be stoned and its owner also shall be put to death.

 ###### 30
 If there is imposed on him a sum of money, then he shall pay to redeem his life, whatever is imposed on him.